fisher-alice/johnny-five-wiki/Temperature.md

   celsius: The temperature in celsius degrees.
 READONLY
   fahrenheit: The temperature in fahrenheit degrees.
 READONLY
   kelvin: The temperature in kelvin degrees.
+READONLY
+  C: A convenience alias for celsius.
+  F: A convenience alias for fahrenheit.
+  K: A convenience alias for kelvin.
-READONLY }
+}
 ```